 As well as performance works, we’ve made gallery installations, site-specific pieces, books, photographic collaborations, videos and even a mischievous guided bus tour.
 In many ways the company itself is the bedrock of everything we do, a rare example of people building, maintaining and continuing to develop a vocabulary, way of working and innovating together over a long period of time.

-Eileen Evans (Executive Director), Jim Harrison (Production Manager), Natalie Simpson (Office Manager) and Callum Berridge (Marketing & Communications Intern).
+Eileen Evans (Executive Director), Hester Chillingworth (Creative Producer: Participation & Engagement), Jim Harrison (Production Manager), Natalie Simpson (Office Manager), Julia White (Marketing and Communications Manager).

 Board of Directors

-Frances Babbage, Deborah Chadbourn, Adrian Friedli, Martin Harvey, Annie Lloyd and Simon Shibli (Chair).
+Simon Shibli (Chair), Frances Babbage, Deborah Chadbourn, Adrian Friedli, Martin Harvey, Annie Lloyd.

-John Avery (Sound), Hester Chillingworth (Project Assistance), Nigel Edwards (Lighting Design), Hugo Glendinning (Photography and Video), Elb Hall (Technical), Phil Hayes (Performer), Jerry Killick(Performer), Bruno Roubicek (Performer), John Rowley (Performer).
+John Avery (Sound), Nigel Edwards (Lighting Design), Hugo Glendinning (Photography and Video), Elb Hall (Technical), Phil Hayes (Performer), Nicki Hobday (Performer), Jerry Killick(Performer), Bruno Roubicek (Performer), John Rowley (Performer).
 When the project demands it we love to invite performers, musicians, and other people to work with us on particular ideas; they’re credited on the projects pages

 Confounding conventions and exploding audience expectations